WCS-Marine/local-reef-pressures/README.md

 - draw Figure 3 (Individual pressures: regional comparisons)
 - draw Figure 4 (Density distribution of pressure percentiles and frequency of occurrence of top pressures in refugia vs non-refugia)
 - draw Figure S1 (Density distribution of pressure raw values)
-- draw Figure S2 (Correlation among pressures)
-- draw Figure S10 (Comparison of frequency of occurrence of top pressures between regions)
+- draw Figure S9 (Comparison of frequency of occurrence of top pressures between regions)
-- draw Figure S11 (Pressure intensity when top-ranked)
+- draw Figure S10 (Pressure intensity when top-ranked)
+- draw Figure S14 (Correlation among pressures)

 `Analysis BCU medians.R`.
 Code to:

 - calculate top pressure for each refugium
-- draw Figure S12 (Median pressure for each refugium)
+- draw Figure S11 (Median pressure for each refugium)
-- draw Figure S13 (Regional comparisons of median pressure of refugia)
+- draw Figure S12 (Regional comparisons of median pressure of refugia)

 `Plot Maps.R`.
 Code to

 - draw Figure 1 (map of top pressures)
 - draw Figure 2 (map of cumulative impact score)
-- Figure S3 to S8 (individual pressure maps)
+- Figure S2 to S7 (individual pressure maps)

+`Sednut.R`.
+Code to

+- draw Figure 15 (areas of high sediments and low nutrients, and vice-versa)

 `analysis/report-cards/` contains the code to produce the report cards, which are saved in `BCU Report cards/`.